MartinDC/WebQuail/README.md

-# Battleships
+# Webquail
-A simple battleships game
+A simple media framework to avoid some of the boilerplate usually required while playing with the web.